Success at WKU

 The ALIVE Center at WKU is committed to helping students, faculty, and staff as well as surrounding community members find resources and opportunities for meaningful service and engaged scholarship.
 It is the hope of the ALIVE Center staff that students will engage in successful applied-learning opportunities and work to improve the quality of life by acting as a public problem-solver and effective community-builder.

 Get to Know Your Academic Advisor

 Your academic advisor is part of your educational journey at WKU.
-Until a student has completed 90 hours and has an Application for Graduation on file with the Office of the Registrar, students must meet with their advisor.
+Students must meet with their advisor at least once a semester.
 During these meetings, students should consider more than just class selection.
 Talk with your advisor about classes, internships, study abroad and away, and anything else academically you may have questions regarding.

 Communicate with Your Faculty

 There is an assumption by many students that faculty are intimidating.
 Faculty at WKU are friendly and are here at WKU because they love the work they are able to do and enjoying have an opportunity to pass their passion onto students.
 Take advantage of faculty office hours, discuss research, and get the most out of what the faculty at WKU have to offer.

 There are literally hundreds of student organizations at WKU.
 While involvement with the Student Government Association (SGA) or within the Greek community are popular choices for many students, there are many options outside of these areas as well.
 Get involved on-campus and make connections with other students who have similar interests.
 Visit the Student Activities & Organizations office today to get involved.

 The transition to college is not an easy one for students.
 If you find yourself falling behind academically, do not be afraid to admit it.
 Get help and take advantage of the many resources available at WKU.
 One resource you may want to consider is The Learning Center (TLC) at WKU.
 This service offers free tutoring and support in nearly all of the classes first year students will be enrolled in.